SIGN-IN

 • Propose a programme of work that deals with the efficient processing of large, heterogeneous datasets using a variety of data mining, machine learning or other analytics software.

 Applications are submitted via SHARCNET’s webportal and are due by May 15, 2024 at 11:59 pm EST. A consultation with a SHARCNET HPTC prior to submission is a programme requirement.
+Note that the application deadline has been extended to May 31, 2024 at 11:59 pm EST.

 For additional information, please refer to the application guidelines.
 Questions should be addressed to research-support@sharcnet.ca.